 As part of its obligations under the Regulatory Framework for Higher Education in England, the University is required to identify and report significant events considered to be reportable events to the Office for Students (OfS).
 The report of such events is a mandatory obligation.

-The University has agreed a policy (Reportable Events Policy) outlining its approach to the identification, consideration and reporting of such events.
+The University has agreed a process (Reportable Events Process) outlining its approach to the identification, consideration and reporting of such events.

 A reportable event is defined within the OfS Regulatory Framework as:

 any event or matter that, in the reasonable judgement of the OfS, negatively affects or could negatively affect: